angelahjhong/DS-4002-Project-3/README.md

 ## Documentation
 Our data was pulled from [Hugging Face](https://huggingface.co/datasets/garythung/trashnet)
-* **SCRIPTS folder:** contains "ImageDara_Analysis.ipynb" which includes the CNN model training and "ImageData_CleaningEDA.ipynb" which includes the data cleaning and EDA
+* **SCRIPTS folder:** contains "ImageDara_Analysis.ipynb" which includes the CNN model training and "ImageData_CleaningEDA.ipynb" which includes the data cleaning and EDA.
-* **DATA folder:**  contains "ImageData_CleaningEDA.ipynb" which includes data cleaning and intial EDA
+* **DATA folder:**  contains "ImageData_CleaningEDA.ipynb" which includes data cleaning and initial EDA.
 * **OUTPUTS folder:**

 ## How to Reproduce Results